-This project was by the Onondaga County, Department of Water Environment Protection (County/Owner), as part of a Consent Decree with USEPA to upgrade sewer facilities and improve the combined sewer infrastructure in Syracuse, New York to mitigate untreated storm related discharges to Onondaga Creek and Onondaga Lake.
+This project, undertaken by the Onondaga County Department of Water Environment Protection (County/Owner), was one of many to comply with a Consent Decree with USEPA and New York State Department of Environmental Conservation to mitigate untreated wet weather related discharges to Onondaga Creek and Onondaga Lake.

-Subsurface conditions at the site consist of glacial-fluvial gravel laden strata and glacio-lacustrine clay.
+Subsurface conditions at the site consist of glaciofluvial gravel laden strata and glaciolacustrine clay.
 The project includes new gravity conveyance sewer pipes which range in diameter from 36 inches to 96 inches that connect existing combined sewer lines to the new Storage Facility.
-Additionally, a 16-inch diameter force main was to convey stored effluent to the main interceptor sewer.
+Additionally, a 16-inch diameter force main was constructed to convey stored effluent to the main interceptor sewer.

 Brierley Associates was retained by the joint venture project designers, EEA, to provide a full array of underground engineering and field services during geotechnical construction.